rzwwd/commodetto/commodetto/docs/Commodetto.md

 ## BMPOut

-`BMPOut` is a subclass of `PixelsOut` that receives pixels and writes them in a BMP file with 16 bit rgb565 pixels.
+`BMPOut` is a subclass of `PixelsOut` that receives pixels and writes them in a BMP file with 16-bit color "rgb565le" pixels or 4-bit gray "g4" pixels.
 The `BMPOut` implementation writes pixels to the file incrementally, so it can create files larger than available free memory.

 `BMPOut` adds the `path` property to the constructor's dictionary, is a string containing the full path to the output BMP file.

+> **Note**: The width of the BMP file must be a multiple of two for 16-bit pixels and a multiple of eight for 4-bit pixels.

 ## RLEOut